Devraj070/Devraj070/README.md

 - 💞️ I’m looking to collaborate on mern projects
 - 📫 How to reach me - Devraj070
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: im also a BCA student
+- ⚡ Fun fact: sometimes equal is not equal in javascript.

 <!---
 Devraj070/Devraj070 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.